bonusly/un-handbook/README.md

    * Empowerment - the confidence and autonomy to experiment, learn, and then take action

 #### We work toward a future in which...
- * Autonomy & ownership is maximized
+ * Autonomy & ownership is maximized.
  * Information is explicit and shared, never hoarded.
  * Employees are encouraged to experiment, learn, and act.